manoj-selvakumar5/amazon-bedrock-agentcore-samples/01-tutorials/07-AgentCore-E2E/lab-04-observability-draft2.md

 ### Memory Processing Workflow in Logs

-The log snippets reveal the complete memory processing pipeline for each customer interaction:
+When your agent (from Lab 1) interacts with customers and stores conversation context using the Memory system (from Lab 2), you'll see this complete processing pipeline in the logs:

 **1. Extraction Phase** (Converting conversations to memories):
 ```json